The MATLAB® .NET interface enables you to:

 You want to leverage the capabilities of programming in .NET (for example, you have existing C# programs).

 You want to access existing Microsoft-supplied classes for .NET.

-The speech synthesizer class, available in .NET Framework Version
+The speech synthesizer class, available in .NET Framework Version 3.0 and above,

 Speak function in MATLAB:

 function Speak(text) NET.addAssembly('System.Speech'); speak = System.Speech.Synthesis.SpeechSynthesizer; speak.Volume = 100; Speak(speak,text) end

 For an example rendering text to speech, type:

 Speak('You can use .NET Libraries in MATLAB')